Employability - Wheatley Works

 Apprentices work within Wheatley Group or one of our partner organisations and study for an SVQ qualification in a range of areas.
 Apprenticeships last for two years.

 Apprenticeships are available for people aged 16–19.
 Applicants do not need any formal qualifications to apply.

-Please note, we're are currently completing our 2021 recruitment process.
 Please check back regularly for updates or further opportunities to apply.